akdasUAF/ForestFireDetection/README.md

 `python3 app.py`

-If you want it to run persistantly (staying up after you close your terminal connection) do:
+If you want it to run persistently (staying up after you close your terminal connection) do:

 `nohup python3 app.py &`